 - Repeat 3-5 times a day.

-This is one of the best remedies for sinus infection and also for bronchitis.
-This also cures any headache or earache caused due to sinusitis.
+This is one of the best remedies for a sinus infection and also for bronchitis.
+This also cures any a headache or an earache caused due to sinusitis.

 10. Horseradish for Sinus Infection

 The pungent root of horseradish herb has been used traditionally as mucolytics for curing sinus infection.
 Mucolytics break up mucus and help in proper sinus drainage.
 Thus, horseradish renders itself as one of the best remedies for sinus congestion.
 The antibiotic properties of horseradish may be the result of its high sulfur content.
 While it has been recognized as a safe herb for internal and external usage, you should always start with smaller amounts.

 How to Use Horseradish for Sinus Infection?

 Start with a lower dosage, as low as ¼ tsp.

 - Grate fresh horseradish root to get ¼ tsp of the grated herb.